nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/uccompile.md

     - Use MOK to have the certificate travel with the live media.
 A version of Shim that allows a custom MOK and has a Microsoft signature on shimx64.efi will be necessary.
     - Use DB to have the certificate trusted on individual endpoint(s).
 1. Test the live media on a variety of endpoints

+## A note about cloud environments ##
+Cloud environments do not feature firmware or access to the Secure Boot DB, DBX, and KEK.
+Utilize the Shim bootloader as an alternative.
+Shim can boot multiple types of Linux bootloaders and the Windows bootloader (a name change to the EFI bootloader binary or symbolic link is sufficient -- no need to recompile Shim).
+Utilize Shim's MOK in place of DB and MOKX in place of DBX.
+There is no equivalent to KEK.